wheaties/AutoLifts/README.md

 res2: List[Option[Int]] = List(Some(2), None)
 ```

-Finally includes `liftIntoX` functions such that each wrapped function will be auto lifted into a specific context within a stack of type constructors:
+Finally includes a number of functions conversion calls which wrap a given function instance into an auto-lifting context.
+For instance, `liftIntoF` will lift a function into a given context:

 ```
 >> def any2Int(x: Any) = x match{